Borrowing Books & Materials

 Georgetown Law students may check out books from the general collection for six weeks; reserve materials for three hours; and videotapes/DVDs for three days.

-If we don’t own the materials that you need, try Interlibrary Loan.
-If a Law Library (or main campus) book is checked out, missing, lost or at bindery, you may also request it through ILL.
+If we don’t own the materials that you need and the desired material is not available through the consortium, try Interlibrary Loan.
+If a Law Library book is checked out, missing, lost or at bindery, you may also request it through the consortium, if available.
+If unavailable through the consortium, try Interlibrary Loan.
 ILL requests are made through the ILLiad system.

 Reserves & Course Reserves

 - Reserve Collection is held at the Williams Circulation Desk.
 Reserve materials may be checked out for a period of three hours and renewed only if a hold request has not been placed on the item.